You've got questions, and we've got answers. Explore our collection of frequently asked questions from prospective and admitted students.

 The Summer Bridge Scholars Program (SBSP) is limited to a select group of students each year.
-Now in its forty-second, the Summer Bridge Scholars Program offers intensive academic preparation, highly individualized academic advising and the personal attention of faculty in an intensive, yet nurturing environment during the summer.
+Now in its forty-third, the Summer Bridge Scholars Program offers intensive academic preparation, highly individualized academic advising and the personal attention of faculty in an intensive, yet nurturing environment during the summer.
 Bridge scholars have an excellent opportunity to strengthen their academic skills, develop a peer support network and to familiarize themselves with the campus and its resources.

 How was I chosen for the Summer Bridge Scholars Program?